Before you fold the SansBug screen tent, you need to watch the demo videos MULTIPLE times.

 2. With your left hand holding the middle of the “taco”, use your right hand to fold the top down to the ground and inwards so it stays put against the ground.
 Your right hand is now free.
 You will notice that 3 rings have formed.

 3. Keep holding the middle of the “taco” with your left hand.
 Fold the ring on the right towards the floor with your right hand and hold it there.
 Then fold the left ring on top of it with your left hand to form a 3-layer disc.
 Hold the tent firmly to prevent redeployment while you slide the elastic strap back on.
 When folded, one side of the disc will be the floor material and the other side will be the netting.

-Traveling with your SansBug(s)
+Traveling with your One-Person SansBug(s)

-4-FOLDING INTO A SMALLER DISC SIZE
+4-FOLDING INTO A 20 INCH DISC

-Here are MORE VIDEOS made by users!
+Here are more videos made by users!

 The coolest thing about it is that it sets itself up.
 All you do is take it out of the carrying case and remove the elastic strap that is around it.
 And then it’s like pulling a rabbit out of a hat…A magical instant refuge!